jorgecardleitao/private-jets/README.md

 Since some aircrafts only turn on the transponder while in flight, we set that below 1000 feet the aircraft is considered on the ground.

+Details are available in the source code, [src/legs.rs](./src/legs.rs).

 #### 7. Compute emissions of leg